jinnde/McSync/README.md

 It has the following contents, which (except for "docs") are all needed by McSync:

+bin/
-bin/        compiled binaries
+: Compiled binaries

+config/
-config/     configuration files
+: Configuration files

+docs/
-docs/       documentation files
+: Documentation files

+data/
-data/       where mcsync stores its latest info about all the user files it syncs on this and other devices source/     the sources and scripts with which to compile and run mcsync
+: Where mcsync stores its latest info about all the user files it syncs on this and other devices

+source/
+: The sources and scripts with which to compile and run mcsync